MFlorO/30-Days-Of-React/01_Day_JavaScript_Refresher/01_javascript_refresher.md

 ### 5. Loops

-In programming we use different loops to carry out repetitive tasks.
+<span style="color: yellow"> In programming we use different loops to carry out repetitive tasks.
 Therefore, loop can help us to automate tedious and repetitive task.
-JavaScript has also different types of loops which we can use to work on repetitive task.
+JavaScript has also different types of loops which we can use to work on repetitive task. </span>

 Imagine if your are asked to print Hello world one thousand times without a loop, it may take an hour or two to do this tedious task.
 However, using loop we can print it in less than a second.

-Loops:
+<span style="color: yellow"> Loops: </span>
 - for
 - while
 - do while
 - for of
 - forEach
 - for in

 A loop usually goes until the condition gets false.
 But sometimes we like to interrupt the loop or skip an item during iteration.
 We use _break_ to interrupt the loop and _continue_ to skip an item during iteration.